emad-elsaid/xlog/docs/Features Test.md

 - [ ] a todo item with `- [ ]`
 - [x] a done item with `- [x]`
+- [ ] Mentioning a page shows the number of todos: Features Test

 # Images in one paragraph rendered in columns